athenian-ct-projects/Focus-Day-project-template-old/project_description.md

 ### Stage 3: The Game (or tool)

 Your game/tool/activity must contain a coding commponent.
 You may also have some physical components, such as a game board and playing pieces, if desired.
-* **Note for Spring 2020: Any physical components must be printable and able to be submitted on Canvas due to Distance Learning limitations.**
+* **Note for Spring 2021: Any physical components must be printable and able to be submitted on Canvas.**

 Your program must contain the following (minimum):
 * Variables (3)